stephen-huan/dotfiles/README.md

 killall Dock
 ```

-It's helpful to then run the fast yabai reset (`launchctl kickstart -k "gui/${UID}/homebrew.mxcl.yabai"` compared to `brew services restart yabai`).
+It's helpful to then run the fast yabai reset
+(`launchctl kickstart -k "gui/${UID}/homebrew.mxcl.yabai"`
+compared to `brew services restart yabai`).

-Something I've noticed is that if a folder, e.g. the Downloads folder is on the Dock and an file is added to it, the file will bounce to indicate that it was downloaded even if launchanim is set to false.
-The way to fix it is to simply remove the offending folder from the dock.
+Something I've noticed is that if a folder,
+e.g. the Downloads folder is on the Dock and an file is added to it,
+the file will bounce to indicate that it was downloaded
+even if `launchanim` is set to false.
+The way to fix this is to simply remove the offending folder from the dock.

-One thing that's useful about Dock is that it shows open GUI applications, as opposed to commands like top and htop which show all processes.
+One thing that's useful about Dock is that it shows open GUI applications,
+as opposed to commands like `top` and `htop` which show all processes.
 You can replace this functionality by using Swift to query for "regular" apps.

 ```swift